 The bar chart and table below provide some indication of the risks of investing in the Series.
 The Series has adopted the performance of the First Investors Life Series Opportunity Fund (Predecessor Series) as the result of a reorganization of the Predecessor Series into the Series which was consummated after the close of business on Oct.
 4, 2019 (Reorganization).
 The Series had not yet commenced operations prior to the Reorganization.
 The bar chart shows changes in the performance of the Predecessor Series from year to year and shows how the Predecessor Series' average annual total returns for the 1-year, 5-year, and lifetime periods compare with those of a broad measure of market performance.
-The Predecessor Series' past performance (before and after taxes) is not necessarily an indication of how the Series will perform in the future.
+The Predecessor Series will perform in the future.
 The returns reflect any expense caps in effect during these periods.
 The returns would be lower without the expense caps.